ilchen/cryptopals/README.md

 ### Challenge 58.
 Pollard's Method for Catching Kangaroos
 [Challenge 58](https://toadstyle.org/cryptopals/58.txt) makes the attack from the previous challenge yet more realistic.
-It can be mounted against a group where `p-1` has at least one large factor in addition to `q`.
+It can be mounted against a group where `p-1` has at least one large factor in addition to `q` (the order of a generator used).

 The attack makes use of J.M.
 Pollard's Lambda Method for Catching Kangaroos, as outlined in [Section 3 of Pollard's paper](https://www.ams.org/journals/mcom/1978-32-143/S0025-5718-1978-0491431-9/S0025-5718-1978-0491431-9.pdf).
+While not as efficient as the GNFS, Pollard's kangaroo algorithm can be applied to any cyclic group (e.g. not only to Z<sub>p</sub><sup>*</sup>
+but also to elliptic curve groups) &mdash; a fact that will be of use in [a later elliptic curve challenge](https://github.com/ilchen/cryptopals#challenge-60-single-coordinate-ladders-and-insecure-twists).
+Its running time is O(&Sqrt;`q`), where `q` is the order of the generator used.

 Pollard's method employs a pseudo-random mapping function f that maps from set {1, 2, ..., p-1} to set {0, 1, ... k-1}.
 The challenge suggested the following simplistic definition for f (which is similar to what Pollard gives in one of his examples):